hdlinhnguyen/Miao-your-assistant/README.md

 ## 🧩 How it work:

-Load your document and ask any question as you want :)
+Load your document and ask any question as you want :), see:
 ![](images/miao0.png)

-At the moment, for small-size files, it works well 💯
+At the moment, for small-size files, it works well 💯 as the following:
 ![](images/miao1.png)

-But not yet perfect for the bigger ones, for example :">
+But not yet perfect for the bigger ones, for example:
 ![](images/miao2.png)

 Designed and implemented an intelligent assistant capable of reading, understanding, and summarizing complex documents in real time using a Retrieval-Augmented Generation (RAG) architecture.